learn-academy-2023-hotel/week-1-assessment-jdpinkard/career-readiness.md

 Check the boxes below to certify that your LinkedIn contains:

-- [ ] professional profile picture (must be your actual face)
+- [ x ] professional profile picture (must be your actual face)
-- [ ] a headline that contains a reference to your career in web development
+- [ x ] a headline that contains a reference to your career in web development
-- [ ] your last job listed in the experience section
+- [ x ] your last job listed in the experience section
-- [ ] your new educational experience at LEARN
+- [ x ] your new educational experience at LEARN
-- [ ] at least ten professional connections
+- [ x ] at least ten professional connections
-- [ ] a post about your career transition
+- [ x ] a post about your career transition